Haven’t we always been told – “Old is gold”?

 1. Migration & Enhancements

-It is one of the most common approaches for application modernization – and is one of the easiest ways to ensure your application will keep serving your needs for years to come.
-It comes with its own set of limitations, though – no change in the application’s core business logic and architecture.
+This is one of the most common approaches for application modernization – and one of the easiest ways to ensure your application will continue serving your needs for years to come.
+However, it comes with its own set of limitations – no change in the application’s core business logic and architecture.

-It merely means system migration using cloud solutions and some minor enhancements – UI/UX updates and database migration.
+It simply means system migration using cloud solutions and some minor enhancements, such as UI/UX updates and database migration.

 2. Correction & Growth

-You can go in for this approach when your application’s technology stack is relatively modern and thus does not pose a threat to future application growth.
-This modernization approach allows a few minor enhancements and corrections.
+You can opt for this approach when your application’s technology stack is relatively modern and thus does not pose a threat to future application growth.
+This modernization approach allows for a few minor enhancements and corrections.

-Those minor amendments can be related to architecture optimization or code refactoring, UX updates, or performance optimization.
-They can be applied without making any significant changes in your application’s business logic.
+Those minor amendments can be related to architecture optimization, code refactoring, UX updates, or performance optimization.
+They can be applied without making any significant changes to your application’s business logic.

 Once your application is updated, you can add more features with third-party integrations and custom-built modules on top of it.